notmanan/Grofers-internship/README.md

 ```

 ## Usage
-Refer to API Diagram as a quick reference guide to all the use cases.
+Refer to the [API Diagram] and [API specification] as a quick reference guide to all the use cases.
 All API calls developed:
 ### Users:
 - Get all users: `GET http://localhost:8000/users/ `
 - Get user details by ID: `GET http://localhost:8000/users/<id>`